vbprojects/miniprojects/README.md

 ### TODO

+- ~~Implement SVC from scratch~~
-- Implement SVC from scratch
+- From scratch with Pegasos and not from scratch with JuMP, write content for article